The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity

 which means that the new conformal factor is equal to $\xi(x)=\alpha\psi(x)$.
 Hence, equation (\ref{coninv}) changes the following result for $D=5$

-Moreover, comparison between metrics (\ref{kkmetric}) and (\ref{kkmetric5}) leads us to obtaining the new potential term, $e^{(\beta-\alpha)\psi(x)}$.
+Moreover, a comparison between metrics (\ref{kkmetric}) and (\ref{kkmetric5}) leads us to obtain the new potential term, $e^{(\beta-\alpha)\psi(x)}$.
 As a result, terms $\hat R_{ABCD}\hat R^{ABCD}$ in (\ref{inv1}), the anholonomic components of $\hat R^{\hat A\hat B}$, and $\hat R$, which comes from equation (\ref{riem}), rescale under the redefined scalar field, $\varphi(x)= e^{(\beta-\alpha)\psi(x)}$, transformation.
 For example, the curvature invariant changes accordingly in the following form:

 We should also calculate the following necessary relations of the function $\psi(x)$ as

 and it is clear that $\psi_{\hat5}=\psi^{\hat5}=0$, by considering the new versions of the connections (\ref{anholomoniccristofel}), which are obtained the same way